subnetter/subnet-docs/docs/product/providers.md

 ### Cryptocurrency Node
 Cryptocurrency nodes maintain the Subnet public ledger and payment network.
 Nodes provide the `Subnet Cryptocurrency API` to api clients.

-Cryptocurrency Nodes are permissionless - anyone can run them without any limitation.
+Cryptocurrency Nodes are permission-less - anyone can run them without any limitation.
 Cryptocurrency Nodes get block mining and validation rewards.

 ---